pjdufour/geowatch-util/docs/getting-started.rst

 If using Django, consider using geowatch-django, too.
 GeoWatch Django provides a consistent way to provision geowatch objects based on Django settings.
 Therefore, you don't need to create your own settings.

+Below is a list of simple patterns for provisioning consumers, producers, and stores by using the functions in `runtime.py`.
+More complex provisioing routines can be executed by directly calling the respective factory.py functions `build_client`, `build_consumer`, `build_producer`, and `build_stores`.

 Consumers
 ---------